Chic-fil-A to introduce new breakfast item at select locations

 Feedback from guests will determine if the bites will go on menus nationwide.

-Customers can check the Chic-fil-A app or contact their local restaurant to find out if the bites are being served.
+Customers can check the Chick-fil-A app or contact their local restaurant to find out if the bites are being served.